It is a common skin disease caused by the blockage of hair follicles with fat and dead skin cells.

 Acne can cause dark spots on the skin in those with a darker pigment in the skin.
 Acne can leave scars.

 It can also occur on the arms, legs, and buttocks.
-The most obvious signs of acne include:
+The most apparent signs of acne include:

 - Small red bumps (papules).